azharizz/azharizz.github.io/content/portfolio/realtime_water_quality_prediction.md

 {{< resize src="/images/realtime_water_quality_prediction_1.png" width="720" height="360" alt="IMG_1" >}}

+**NOTE: Due to a limitation in GCP's free trial (which does not support streaming from Spark to BigQuery), i implemented a workaround using Google Cloud Functions to push streaming data into BigQuery.**

 ## Example Workflow:
 1. Water sensor writes raw data → stored in **MongoDB**
 2. Kafka Connector streams updates → **Kafka Broker**